EredjepKadyrov/aws_docker/README.md

 * all: You may notice this line looks a little different than the above lines, with the commands on the same line.
 This will execute our install, lint and test commands.

+This repository provides the supporting material for the "ND9991 Cloud DevOps Nanodegree - C3 - Build CI/CD Pipelines, Monitoring, and Logging" course.
+This repo has two more branches, other than the master branch.

+### Blue/Green deployment strategy
+* Blue/Green branch corresponds to the Blue/Green deployment strategy.

+### Dependencies
+##### 1. AWS account
+You would require to have an AWS account to be able to build cloud infrastructure.
+Particularly, you will need to create S3 buckets, EC2 instances, and IAM users.

+#### 2. Jenkins on Ubuntu VM
+As a part of the project, you will need to install Jenkins and a few plugins to assist your requirements, as mentioned in the "Jenkins Pipelines on AWS --> Project Details" page in the classroom.

 for this project was used materials from: https://github.com/udacity/DevOps_Microservices